Gokul-Techwriter/technical-writing-portfolio/README.md

 ## Intended Audience

-These documentation samples are written for:

 - End users

 - Beginner to intermediate software users

-- Support and IT teams requiring structured reference documentation
+- Support and IT teams

 ---

 ## License

-This work is licensed under CC BY-NC 4.0.
-All documentation samples are for demonstration purposes only.
+This work is licensed under CC BY-NC 4.0.All documentation samples are for demonstration purposes only.

+---

+*Document Version: 1.0 | Last Reviewed: March 20, 2026*